JadoBleu/Minibar-Manager/README.md

 The recipes are compiled manually through a reference sheet obtained through the course: 'The business of bartending' by Kellie Nicholson.
 The inventory list was pulled and cleaned from the site https://www.webtender.com/cgi-bin/imbselect

+#### Ideas to be implemented at a future date:
+* multiple user access with their own data
+* purchase recommendations that opens up the most new/favorite/all recipes

 ## Rubric / Grading Scale

 * Working program per the above program description